cmugpi/cmugpi.github.io/README.md

 to enrich the content of your own posts.
 On top of in-line links, all topics pages have a _Resources_ section for accumulating a list of stellar links about that topic.

+### PDFs and Documents

+PDFs and other similar documents should be added under the appropriate topic that they belong to.
+For example, Adam Blank's _How to LaTeX_ PDF is placed in the same directory as the index.md page for LaTeX: `topics/latex/`.

+For PDFs or documents that don't have a single topic, only put them in one place.

+For PDFs or documents that have no topic, perhaps you should create a topic page for that particular topic.
+To figure out whether you should do this, see "Creating New Content" in this document.

+Currently, there is no place to put PDFs or documents that have no topic.
+If it becomes necessary to place these documents somewhere, bring up the subject at a course staff meeting, outline your reasoning, and make an argument for where you think these documents should be placed.

 ### General Notes